jolespin/veba/README.md

 ___________________________________________________________________
 ### Getting started with *VEBA*

-Please refer to [*Walkthrough Guides*](walkthroughs/README.md) for tutorials and workflows on how to get started.
+Please refer to the *Walkthrough Guides*](walkthroughs/README.md) for tutorials and workflows on how to get started.

 ___________________________________________________________________